 One prevalent practice since the early days of test automation has been the concept of record and playback.
-This process is marketed by automation tool vendors (against controlled demo environments) as an effective means to achieve “quick & magical” result for automating the application-under-test.
+This process is marketed by automation tool vendors (against controlled demo environments) as an effective means to achieve “quick & magical” results for automating the application-under-test.
 But this approach is not scalable to any real-life, non-trivial applications and ultimately leads to failure of automation as a whole – lack of reliability, questionable ROI, maintenance complexity, etc.

 Record/playback gets you started on a wrong foot by thinking about test script development before you had a chance to properly design the automation suite.
 Imagine your application development team develops code first and then takes up design as a post-processing step.
 It is easy to see how impractical that would be.
 Test Automation is no different!

 Lack of modularity and reusability

 Recorded scripts are structured as a linear collection of statements.
 No contextual division or modularity is applied since the statements are purely dependent on the user’s keyboard and mouse interactions during the recording.
 Parameterizing and modularity of test assets are a basic necessity for long term maintainability.
 Any post-processing effort is not only time consuming, but also largely ineffective since the user has to track back his actions to understand the context boundaries and apply.

 Recorded scripts are brittle